 Proactive focusses on providing accounts and tax solutions to the Tech Sector.
-It’s a family business founded in 1997 by Paul Brannigan, and now staffed by five accountants and bookkeepers.
+It’s a family business founded in 1997 by Paul Brannigan, and it now has a staff of five, including an accountant and bookkeepers.

 It will come as no surprise to you to learn that Proactive has a paperless office!
-We went totally paperless on 1 Jan 2008 and destroyed the last of our paper archives shortly after 1 Jan 2014.
+We went totally paperless on 1 Jan 2008 and destroyed the last of our paper archives on 1 Jan 2014.

-Technology is not the answer to everything, and as Jim Collins wrote in “Good to Great”, it simply helps you achieve things more effectively and in less time.
+Technology is not the answer to everything.
+As Jim Collins wrote in “Good to Great”, it simply helps you achieve more things more effectively, and in less time.
 If you’re aiming to grow a profitable business, then mastery of your finances and of technology will help to get you there faster.
-And that’s what we’re good at!
-Proactive does all the normal accountancy stuff and will keep you on-side with the Government, and (for those that can afford the initial outlay of time and fees) we can show you how to make more profit in less time.
-We also help wealthy clients by using legitimate planning to reduce the impact of school fees and university costs.
-Are these things that you’d be interested in?
+That is what we’re good at!
+Proactive does all the normal accountancy stuff and will keep you onside with the Government, and (for an additional fee) we can show you how to make more profit in less time.
+Is that something you’d be interested in?

-When we adopted the name Proactive, we wanted a name which encompassed sound, pragmatic accountancy work along with a bit of business coaching for a few, select clients.
+When we adopted the name Proactive, we wanted a name which encompassed sound, pragmatic accountancy work along with a bit of business coaching for a few, determined clients.
 Being proactive is all pervasive, and once you get the hang of being effective, efficient, consistent and persistent, it will change your life.
 Both your business life and your personal life!
-Sometimes Paul takes on speaking engagements, and has spoken at dozens of events, Chambers of Commerce, and also on BBC Radio 4.
+Sometimes Paul takes on speaking engagements, he’s spoken at dozens of events with Chambers of Commerce and the IoD and the like, and he has also featured on BBC Radio 4.